spitz-dan-l/somnotica/issue-1/the-home-you-thought-was-gone.md

 You understood that The Hall had been uninhabited ever since Babylon came and sent everyone to be re-educated, stripped of their culture, back before you were born.
 Sam remembers that day vividly.

 Sam talks about how it used to be, back when things made sense.
 She tells you about how your people used to live alongside animals.
-You treated them as friends, instead of treating all wild animals as pests and all tame animals as stock, as Babylon does.
+You treated them as friends, instead of treating all wild animals as pests and all tame animals as stock, as Babylon does.<br/>
 Sam tells you that the crows who nest under the Hall's eaves once knew how to help the humans to find things in the forest, in exchange for special food.
 There's a chance that there are still a few old crows who remember those days.

 Sam shows you the hay shed and explains that a family group of wolves always used to live here during the winter, as long as she could remember.
 Sometimes, new pups would be born, and everyone in the Hall would celebrate.
 They would share spiced meats with them, and coo over the newborns as if they were our own children.